Froelich History, Family Crest & Coats of Arms

 The surname Froelich was first found in Bavaria, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.
 They held a family seat at Frolich in Bavaria.

-Important Dates for the Froelich family
+Early History of the Froelich family

 This web page shows only a small excerpt of our Froelich research.
 Another 143 words (10 lines of text) covering the years 1522, 1821, 1787, 1873, 1706, 1827, 1851, 1650 and 1692 are included under the topic Early Froelich History in all our PDF Extended History products and printed products wherever possible.